-This is one of the many pros of countries that do uphold birthright citizenship as a right.
-Another pro of birthright citizenship is that it encourages people to move to a certain country for the sake of their children.
+There are many pros to living in a country that upholds birthright citizenship.
+For example, birthright citizenship asserts that anyone born in the United States is automatically a citizen with no other requirements.
+Birthright citizenship also encourages people to move to a country for the sake of their children.
 The idea of this is that they will secure a better life for their children if the parents give birth within the boundaries of a country with birthright citizenship.

 Antigua and Barbuda

 There are three ways of receiving citizenship in the Caribbean country of Antigua and Barbuda.
 Birthright citizenship is one way, with the other two ways of acquiring citizenship: descent and naturalization.
 These two variations of obtaining citizenship are still valid.
 Still, they involve playing an active part in getting your citizenship rather than receiving it at the time of your birth.